 It will also benefit the government in ensuring a reduced tax evasion.

 Is e-invoicing mandatory and to whom?

-At present, e-invoicing will be mandatory for all taxpayers from 1st October 2020, whose aggregate turnover in a financial year exceeds Rs 500 crore.
+At present, e-invoicing became mandatory for all taxpayers from 1st October 2020, whose aggregate turnover in a financial year exceeds Rs.500 crore.
+Thereafter, taxpayers with turnover more than Rs.100 crore must comply from 1st January 2021 whereas taxpayers with turnover more than Rs.50 crore must begin complying from 1st April 2021.
 Eventually, all taxpayers may be brought under the tax ambit in a phased manner.

 Will regular e-way bill generation continue to be allowed instead of generating through IRP?